 Art Conservation Techniques

-My assistant and I spent 2 days removing dust and repairing sections of gold and silver leaf.
+My assistant and I spent two days removing dust and repairing sections of gold and silver leaf.

 We used special brushes made of squirrel hair.
 Unlike other brush hairs, squirrel has no barbs which is ideal for removing dust without damaging the leaf or lacquer.

-Scaffolding was carefully constructed so that no part of it touches the sculpture while allowing close contact with every surface.
+Scaffolding was carefully constructed so that none of it touches the sculpture while allowing us close contact with every surface.
 Gloves are worn at all times so that the corrosive oils in our hands never come in contact with the art.

-The scaffolding costs several thousand dollars for our 2 days of use.
-Luckily, the dust buildup takes about 5 years before it becomes visible and thus requiring our services again.
+Rental costs for the scaffolding are several thousand dollars for our two days of use.
+The dust buildup takes about five years before it becomes visible and thus requires our services again.

 Fudō converts anger into salvation with a furious face that subdues all impediments to the spiritual goals of wisdom and compassion.

-Fudō is also worshiped as a deity who can bring good health and financial success.
+Fudō is also worshiped as a deity who brings good health and financial success.

 Myō-ō is the Japanese term for a group of warlike and wrathful deities known as the Wisdom Kings.
 All Myō-ō statues appear ferocious and menacing, protecting the teachings, removing all obstacles to understanding, and forcing evil to surrender.
 Introduced to Japan in the 9th century, the Myō-ō were originally Hindu deities that were adopted into Buddhism.
 In Japan, among all the different Myō-ō, Fudō is the most widely venerated.

-We finished our work, bowed respectfully to Fudo and wished him well until our next scheduled visit, or until his venerable protector, BD's Projects & Facility Services Manager, Tony Albanese, calls again.
+We finished our work, bowed respectfully to Fudo and wished him well until our next scheduled visit, or until his venerable protector, BD's Projects and Facility Services Manager, Tony Albanese, calls us again.

 Recently, a reader contacted me.
-Peter Wechsler was a student at MICA when this sculpture was created and became a life-long friend of the chief sculptor, Mr. Hashimoto.
-He kindly shared his fascinating memories.
+Peter Wechsler was a student at MICA when this sculpture was created and became a life-long friend of the chief sculptor, Mr. Yasuhiko Hashimoto.
+Peter kindly shared his fascinating memories.